Tag Archives: advice

 Stumped by your MIT Sloan MBA application?
 Contact Stacy Blackman Consulting to learn how we can help.

 Chicago Booth is consistently rated in the top echelon of MBA programs in the United States and is known for a strong intellectual community.
 This application is designed to evaluate candidates on their ability to …

-Academic ability will largely be communicated through your GPA/GMAT, transcripts and other fixed data points, though intellectual curiosity can be demonstrated in essays and the interview.
-Community focuses on your demonstrated leadership, team building skills and community involvement, as well as your fit with Chicago Booth and the perspective you will share with your classmates.
+Academic ability will largely be communicated through your GPA/GMAT, transcripts and other fixed data points, though intellectual curiosity can be demonstrated in the essays and the interview.
+Chicago will be looking for demonstrated leadership, team building skills and community involvement, as well as your fit with Chicago Booth and the perspective you will share with your classmates.
 All MBA candidates are ultimately looking for a degree that will enhance their career.
 Chicago Booth wants to know about your track record of success, expectations for the MBA, and plans for the future.

 This creative essay offers you a blank slate to express yourself with any content you choose.
 When approaching the question focus first on content, and then on delivery.

 As your one opportunity to showcase why Chicago Booth is the right place for you to pursue an MBA, think about how you want to present aspects of leadership, teamwork and intellectual curiosity.
 Perhaps there is a formative work project you would like to highlight.
 If there wasn’t enough opportunity to outline your core career passions in your resume or through recommendations, this could be a place to illuminate that detail.
 This is also the ideal opportunity to bring in any aspect of your overall story that may feel personal.